PESD/akbash/akjob/README.md

 myjob.run_every = timedelta(hours=2)
 myjob.save()
 ```
 This job will run every 2 hours and execute ```print("Hello", "World")```.
-The print statement will not actually acomplish anything as that process is not connected to a console.
+The print statement will not actually accomplish anything as that process is not connected to a console.
 ## The Akjobd Daemon
 The akjobd daemon loops through all jobs stored in the database and runs them.
 If the job is not schedule to run at that time, the job will perform no actions.
 After akjobd runs all the jobs, it sleeps for 1 minute then starts the loop again.